 If you want anything approaching a decent view of World of Color, you'll need a special FASTPASS, the securing of which can be an annoying adventure in and of itself.
 Here are your options for obtaining FASTPASS tickets, beginning with the easiest (and most expensive) method:

-World of Color meal packages are offered by the Wine Country Trattoria, Ariel's Grotto, and Carthay Circle Restaurant.
+World of Color meal packages are offered by Wine Country Trattoria, Ariel's Grotto, and Carthay Circle Restaurant.
 The fixed-price dinner runs $42 per adult ($22 for kids) at Wine Country Trattoria and Ariel's Grotto, and $59 per adult ($23 for kids) at Carthay Circle Restaurant.
-Lunch packages (not available at Ariel's) are $30 per adult ($19 for kids) from a more limited menu.
-Priority Seating reservations are a must, especially during busy seasons (see Part 4 for dining details).
-All lunch and dinner patrons at Carthay Circle Restaurant.
+Lunch packages (not available at Ariel's) are $30 per adult ($19 for kids) at Wine Country Trattoria (not offered at Ariel's Grotto), and $39 per adult ($23 for kids) at Carthay Circle Restaurant.
 All viewing package meals include an appetizer, your choice of entree, dessert, and nonalcoholic beverage; selections are from a limited list that is separate from the restaurant's a la carte menu.
-After your meal, you'll receive special FASTPASSes for each member of your party, permitting entry into a VIP Preferred Viewing area reserved for dining package patrons.
+After your meal, you'll received special Fastpasses for each member of your party, permitting entry into a Preferred Viewing area reserved for dining package patrons.
 Note that you don't actually watch the show from the restaurant, so you'll want to eat early enough to make it to the viewing area.
 The viewing section for Wine Country Trattoria and Ariel's Grotto patrons is dead center along the waterline; those standing at the front railing are likely to get wet.
 Carthay Circle diners stand just behind and above them, affording a better (and drier) view.
 Look for the illuminated white entrance signs between the blue and yellow sections, directly across from the Little Mermaid ride.
 Though expensive, this is the only way to be guaranteed a central viewing spot with minimal crowding.
 On nights when there are multiple World of Color performances, early eaters receive passes to the first show, while those eating later get tickets to the later viewing.

 You can also watch World of Color from the Cove Bar.
 The view of the projections is less than ideal, but no reservations are required, and you can sit down with an adult beverage during the show.